jw3/example-daffodil-debug/README.md

     - display the current bit position in the data and the corresponding value
   - stateful views
     - display the diff of current infoset against previous step
+  - integrates scalafx gui to inject manual control and feedback

 ### model